 Now that you’ve chosen the audience, where exactly will the ads appear on the platform?
 We call the location ads run on Facebook placements.

 You have the option to choose Automatic Placements or Manual Placements.
-Both Facebook and I recommend selecting Automatic Placements – it’s less of a headache and allows Facebook to work their magic and optimize your campaign for you.
+Facebook recommends selecting Automatic Placements – it’s less of a headache and allows Facebook to work its magic and optimize your campaign for you.